 If you are an SSCC Member and need more computing power, you may want to use our Linux computing cluster, Linstat.
 Lab Users do not have access to Linstat.

 The SSCC Knowledge Base should be your first resource for learning about the SSCC or statistical computing in general.
-Knowledge Base articles can teach how to use SSCC resources, like Linstat or Condor.
+Knowledge Base articles can teach how to use SSCC resources, like Linstat or Slurm.
 Articles on statistical computing range from general introductions like Stata for Students or Data Wrangling in Stata, R, or Python, to specific topics like making bar graphs and mixed models.
 Some especially good places to start are:

 For help with general computing issues, contact the SSCC Help Desk.